The Atheist Bible, CC-BY Fabian M. Suchanek

 The “Four Cs”

-For sure, children should learn also the basic notions of mathematics, science, language, history, philosophy, sportsmanship, and the arts.
-However, in addition, children should also be given the tools to find, develop, and debate such concepts.
+Children should learn also about mathematics, science, language, history, philosophy, sportsmanship, and the arts.
+However, in addition, children should be given the tools to find, develop, and debate such concepts.
 In this spirit, education should put emphasis on what has been called the “Four Cs”: Creativity (the ability to develop new ideas), Critical Thinking (the ability to analyze and evaluate such ideas), Communication (the ability to share and debate these ideas with others), and Collaboration (the ability to develop ideas jointly with others)13.

-Most importantly, these tools should not be taught to an arbitrary elite, but to everyone.
-As British evolutionary biologist Richard Dawkins has argued, the enlightenment of today will depend not on a few bright heads, but on the rise of the general population14.
+Most importantly, these tools should not be taught to an arbitrary elite but to everyone.
+As British evolutionary biologist Richard Dawkins has argued, the enlightenment of today will depend not on a few bright heads but on the rise of the general population14.

-If your plan is for one year plant rice.
-If your plan is for ten years plant trees.
-If your plan is for one hundred years educate children.
+If your plan is for one year, plant rice.
+If your plan is for ten years, plant trees.
+If your plan is for one hundred years, educate children.

 Guan Yiwu